jstrnbrg/The-history-of-Money-Bitcoin/README.md

 ### 8. How Bitcoin works
+- Listen to chapter 9 "The bitcoin standard"
 #### Keys & Addresses
 - What is a private key?
 A long random number
 - What is a public key?